Igbo people: Prehistory

 The Igboid languages form a cluster within the Volta–Niger phylum, most likely grouped with Yoruboid and Edoid.
 The greatest differentiation within the Igboid group is between the Ekpeye, and the rest.
 Williamson (2002) argues that based on this pattern, proto-Igboid migration would have moved down the Niger from a more northern area in the savannah and first settled close to the delta, with a secondary center of Igbo proper more to the north, in the Awka area.
 Genetic studies have shown the Igbo to cluster most closely with other Niger-Congo-speaking peoples.
-The predominant Y-chromosmoal haplogroup is E1b1a1-M2.
+The predominant Y-chromosomal haplogroup is E1b1a1-M2.

-Pottery dated from around 3,000-2,500 BC showing similarities with later Igbo work was found at Nsukka, and Afikpo regions of Igboland in the 1970s, along with pottery and tools at nearby Ibagwa; the traditions of the Umueri clan have as their source the Anambra valley.
-In the 1970s the Owerri, Okigwe, Orlu, Awgu, Udi and Awka divisions were determined to constitute "an Igbo heartland" from the linguistic and cultural evidence.
+Pottery dated from around 3,000–2,500 BC showing similarities with later Igbo work was found at Nsukka, and Afikpo regions of Igboland in the 1970s, along with pottery and tools at nearby Ibagwa; the traditions of the Umueri clan have as their source the Anambra valley.
+In the 1970s, the Owerri, Okigwe, Orlu, Awgu, Udi and Awka divisions were determined to constitute "an Igbo heartland" from the linguistic and cultural evidence.
 In the Nsukka region of Igboland, evidence of early iron smelting has been excavated, dating to 750 BC at the site of Opi and 2,000 BC at the site of Lejja.

-Nri Kingdom
+Kingdom of Nri

-The Nri people of Igbo land have a creation myth which is one of the many creation myths that exist in various parts of Igbo land.
 The Nri and Aguleri people are in the territory of the Umueri clan who trace their lineages back to the patriarchal king-figure Eri.
 Eri's origins are unclear, though he has been described as a "sky being" sent by Chukwu (God).
 He has been characterized as having first given societal order to the people of Anambra.
 The historian Elizabeth Allo Isichei says "Nri and Aguleri and part of the Umueri clan, [are] a cluster of Igbo village groups which traces its origins to a sky being called Eri."

-Archaeological evidence suggests that Nri influence in Igboland may go back as far as the 9th century, and royal burials have been unearthed dating to at least the 10th century.
+Archaeological evidence suggests that Nri influence in Igboland may go back as far as the 9th century, and royal burials at the Igbo-Ukwu sites have been unearthed dating to at least the 10th century.
 Eri, the god-like founder of Nri, is believed to have settled the region around 948 with other related Igbo cultures following after in the 13th century.
 The first Eze Nri (King of Nri) Ìfikuánim followed directly after him.
-According to Igbo oral tradition, his reign started in 1043.
-At least one historian puts Ìfikuánim's reign much later, around 1225 AD.
+According to Igbo history, his reign started in 1043.

 Each king traces his origin back to the founding ancestor, Eri.
 Each king is a ritual reproduction of Eri.
-The initiation rite of a new king shows that the ritual process of becoming Ezenri (Nri priest-king) follows closely the path traced by the hero in establishing the Nri kingdom.
+The initiation rite of a new king shows that the ritual process of becoming Eze Nri (Nri priest-king) follows closely the path traced by the hero in establishing the Nri kingdom.